iamsaief/everyday-js/README.md

 > Don't Repeat Yourself aka the DRY principle.

-in programming, whenever the repetation comes there we add `function`'s to make our life easier. 😉
+in programming, whenever the repetition comes there we add `function`'s to make our life easier. 😉

 -   Function and Function call